simone-lungarella/java-foundamentals/java-book/src/basics.md

 At the core of every Java program is a **class**.
 The execution of a program begins in the `main` method, which serves as the entry point.
 It is important to be mindful of Java's syntax rules.
 The language is case-sensitive, meaning that `myVariable` and `MyVariable` would be treated as two distinct variables.
 By convention, class names should always begin with an uppercase letter, while method names should start with a lowercase letter.

+Check out the [Java naming convention](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html) to learn how to properly name things in Java.

 ## "Hello, World!"
 Example

 The simplest program you can write in Java is the classic "Hello, World!".
 This program's sole purpose is to print the phrase "Hello, World!" to the console.